williamwight/CJAconnectionsAPI/README.md

 #### Response Example Details

-The example response above returns the data source types for the organization.
+The example response above shows the data source types for the organization.

 ### Request Parameters